 With the help of his team, Nick says, OFB remained busy during the COVID-19 challenges of 2020.
 “We are doing a lot more remote work with less in-person interaction.
 We have always been safe, but our safety procedures have been enhanced.
 We are using more PPE (personal protective equipment),” he says.

 Bidding is more competitive as construction has slowed down, he adds.
 But, the company’s annual revenue is still on target with previous years.
 “We have consistently earned $12 million in annual revenues,” Nick says.
 “We are expecting to reach our goal of $20 million in the next few years.
 We want to be selective in the projects we pursue and select the projects with the best fit for us.”

 A Helping Hand

 While working to grow the company’s footprint, OFB also looks to help the communities where it works.
-In the summer, OFB contributed to the We Are Philly campaign, which provided food to those hard hit by the pandemic.
+Last summer, OFB contributed to the We Are Philly campaign, which provided food to those hard hit by the pandemic.
 In the spring, the team hosted Yoga For A Cause to raise money for Fulfill, formerly the FoodBank of Monmouth & Ocean Counties.

 “The food bank was in desperate need of resources during the pandemic,” Heather says.
 “We are also active in the annual Toys for Tots toy drive each year.
 In 2019, we set up a station in our office to be a drop-off site for the entire town.
-We also donate to the Special Olympics and to Special Strides, which is a nonprofit devoted to improving the lives of individuals with special needs through a combination of therapy, horses and the environment.”
+We also donate to the Special Olympics and to Special Strides, which is a nonprofit devoted to improving the lives of individuals with special needs through a combination of therapy, horses and the environment.